-The excitement of Freshers’ Week has died down, the realities of academic work have kicked in, you’ve not yet found a new best friend - you may be starting to want the comforts of home right now.
+The excitement of the start of term has died down and the realities of academic work have kicked in.
+You may be starting to want the comforts of home right now.

 Don’t worry - homesickness is very common and there are ways to get through it.